ESA-APEx/apex_documentation/propagation.md

 raster files, (open-source) software toolboxes for processing EO data, or even a 'system' or web service that generates results on demand.

-What ESA envisions with APEx, is a focus on on-demand services as a key project outcome, built using standardized web service APIs.
+What ESA envisions with APEx, is a focus on on-demand services as a key project outcome.
+To avoid a large number of heterogeneous services that are costly to maintain, the earth observation platform ecosystem is targeted to provide the resources and web services that will perform the processing.
+These platforms are asked to support service invocation via 2 well known standard API's: openEO and OGC API Processes.
-These web services can encapsulate software toolboxes or be used to generate maps that can be disseminated in a classic way.

-However, developing on-demand services is a challenging task for many projects.
+As with any paradigm shift, there are clearly great opportunities, but also challenges.
 APEx is here to support all ESA application projects in overcoming these challenges.

 ::: {.callout-tip}